-The Right BC pattern is a position of torso counter-rotation to the left in response to the Left AIC pattern found below it that results in a pelvis that is oriented to the right.
+The Right BC pattern is a position of torso counter-rotation to the left in response to the Left AIC patterned pelvis found below it.

 When your pelvis orients to the right, your torso, from about T8 up, via the right brachial chain muscles, rotates back to the left in order to keep your line of sight straight ahead.

 So we have a Left AIC pattern which orients our pelvis, sacrum and lower spine to the right, and a compensatory Right BC pattern that counter-rotates us back to the left so that we can keep straight.

 Keep in mind that another pattern, this one consisting of neck hyperactivity on the right side called the RTMCC, can also develop above the right BC pattern.

 The Right BC pattern is all about the position of our ribs: it positions the left and right side of our ribcage differently.
 What we need to focus on is the anterior aspects of the ribcage.
 The posterior aspect of the ribcage is important to understand when you are correcting the Right BC pattern, but to understand the pattern, just focus on the anterior ribs.

 The anterior right side of our ribcage is positioned in internal rotation.
 Internal rotation means they are down!
 (Down, back, and in, to be tri-planarly correct)